 Every donation big or small would make a huge difference and would be very much appreciated.
 Thank you, Laura

-Posted: over 2 years ago
+Posted: almost 6 years ago

 Over the past 5 weeks, I have been collecting money for a Christmas Raffle.
 I gathered five Christmas hampers, each containing things such as bottles of wine, whiskey, Christmas pudding, Christmas crackers, candles, chocolates, a big box of crisps and other eye catching Christmas treats.
 Each hamper retailed at approximately 220 euro, where I had some things donated to me, and the rest I bought.